-Execution time metrics include total elapsed time (wallclock time or response time)1, user CPU time, system CPU time, etc. Counter metrics include hardware counters (e.g. L2 cache misses, the number of floating point instructions) and other counters such as the number of calls.
-Data movement metrics characterize the data movement such as communication time and exchanged message size.
+Execution time metrics include total elapsed time (wallclock time, response time), user CPU time, system CPU time, CPU time.
+Counter metrics include hardware counters (e.g. L2 cache misses, number of floating point instructions) and other counters such as number of calls.
+Data movement metrics characterize the data movement such as communication time, exchanged message size.
 Synchronization metrics describe time spent on the synchronization of executions, such as critical section, condition synchronization, etc. Various ratio metrics can be defined based on execution time and counter metrics.

-If the invoked application is a parallel application (e.g., MPI and OpenMP applications), we can compute temporal overhead metrics for code regions.
-Overhead metrics are based on a classification of temporal overheads for parallel programs [17].
+If the invoked application is a parallel application (e.g., MPI applications), we can compute temporal overhead metrics for code regions.
+Overhead metrics are based on a classification of temporal overhead for parallel programs [17].
 Examples of overhead metrics are control of parallelism, loss of parallelism, etc.